Texas appeals court dismisses ‘revenge porn’ law

-AUSTIN, Texas (AP) — An appeals court in Texas has struck down a law barring intimate photos and videos from previous or current relationships from being shared online without consent.
+AUSTIN, Texas (AP) — A Texas appeals court has ruled unconstitutional a state law that punishes those who post intimate images from previous or current relationships online without consent.

-The 12th Court of Appeals in Tyler dismissed the law Wednesday.
-The ruling says the law violates the First Amendment by restricting expression based on the content of photographs and videos shared online.
+The 12th Court of Appeals in Tyler dismissed the revenge porn law Wednesday, saying it violates the First Amendment by restricting expression based on the content of photographs and videos shared online.

 The court also ordered a revenge porn charge to be dropped against Jordan Bartlett Jones.
-Court records show Jones challenged the law as unconstitutional while awaiting trial for displaying a naked photograph of a woman in a way that revealed her identity.
+Court records show Jones challenged the law as unconstitutional while awaiting trial for sharing a naked photograph of a woman without consent.

-Texas legislators passed the law in 2015.
-The law made revenge porn a crime punishable by up to one year in jail and a fine of up to $4,000.
+The ruling only blocks the law in Northeast Texas counties under the 12th Court of Appeals.

 Most Read Nation & World Stories